What’s the difference?

 But the bitcoin as we know it today resisted those hard forks and remained unchanged.
 Instead, it introduced a system called “SegWit” and has future plans of creating something called the “Lightning Network”.

 - SegWit: A new way of arranging data to make transfers faster and easier.
 The downside is that you can only use SegWit with certain wallets and certain exchanges.
 This basically means that bitcoin users have to turn SegWit on and off to use it properly.
-If it’s turned on, or off, at the wrong time when sending money, they risk losing their bitcoin.
-For this reason, most people just kept it turned off.
+If it’s turned on, or off, at the wrong time when sending money, traders risk losing their bitcoin.
+For this reason, most people seem to just keep it turned off.

 - The Lightning Network: A system that basically involves setting up multiple payment channels to go around the blockchain.
 The idea is to keep smaller transactions off the main bitcoin network.
-It’s still under development.
+At the beginning of 2018, it was still under development.

 The Ethereum solution to the scaling problem